 Codes and Frequencies

-USBORN indicates whether the respondent was born in the United States (i.e., in one of the 50 states or in the District of Columbia).
+USBORN indicates whether the respondent was born in the United States.
 To collect this information, interviewers asked, "Where were you born?"
 Responses were recoded in the original NHIS public use files into the categories included in this variable.

 Persons born in any of the 50 states or in the District of Columbia are consistently identified (code 20) in USBORN.
 For 1997-2001, all persons born outside these areas are grouped together.
-Beginning in 2002, the data distinguish between persons born outside of a U.S. state or D.C., but within a U.S. territory (including Puerto Rico, Guam, and other outlying territories of the United States) and those born elsewhere outside the United States.
+Between 2002-2018, the data distinguish between persons born outside of a U.S. state or D.C., but within a U.S. territory (including Puerto Rico, Guam, and other outlying territories of the United States) and those born elsewhere outside the United States.
 Beginning in 2019, code 20 ("born in U.S.") combines those born in a U.S. state or D.C. and those born in a U.S. territory into a single category.
 Because of this change in the meaning of "born in the U.S.," users can create comparable categories between the 1997-2001 and 2002-2018 periods, and between the 2002-2018 and 2019-forward periods, but not between the 1997-2001 and 2019-forward periods.